 Treatments aim to help the person manage feelings of anger, distress, anxiety, and depression.
 The goal is to reduce antisocial behaviors and actions, ultimately benefitting the individual and others around them.

 The evidence base for these treatments is currently limited.
-Managing the symptoms can be difficult, and there is a relatively high rate of people stopping their treatment early.
+Managing the symptoms can be difficult, and there is a

 People often benefit from approaches that address co-occurring conditions, such as depression, anxiety, and substance misuse.